-U.S. SENATE—U.S. Senator Steve Daines today announced that beginning this week, Montana small businesses heavily impacted by the pandemic are able to apply for the second round of Paycheck Protection Program (PPP) loans.
+U.S. SENATE — U.S. Senator Steve Daines announced that beginning this week, Montana small businesses heavily impacted by the pandemic are able to apply for the second round of Paycheck Protection Program (PPP) loans.

-In order to be eligible for a second PPP loan, businesses must meet certain qualifications including having no more than 300 employees and experiencing at least a 25% reduction in gross receipts in a quarter between 2019 and 2020.
+In order to be eligible for a second PPP loan, businesses must meet certain qualifications including having no more than 300 employees and experiencing at least a 25 percent reduction in gross receipts in a quarter between 2019 and 2020.

 - PPP borrowers can set their PPP loan’s covered period to be any length between 8 and 24 weeks to best meet their business needs;

 - PPP loans will cover additional expenses, including operations expenditures, property damage costs, supplier costs, and worker protection expenditures;